alphazframework/zest-docs-latest/docs/UPGRADE-1.9.4.md

 ## Upgrade Zest files

-You just need add one file in this update
+You just need to add one file in this update
 Download this file https://github.com/Softhub99/Zest/blob/master/Zest and add to the root directory

 If you want update the version correct it form https://github.com/Softhub99/Zest/blob/master/Config/Config.php#L22

 ## What's new in this update